marcosrioj/aspnetcore-microservices-boilerplate/README.md

 There are microservices:
 IdentityServer: Responsible for authentication, user management, tenants and sessions.
-MicroserviceSample: A microservice model must be copied to create new ones.
-There is an API implemented for product management that exemplifies codes that are commonly used.

 ## Initial setting
-Create the databases on the SqlServer (Or one that Efcore supports) SharedDb and MicroserviceSampleDb.
+Create the databases on the SqlServer (Or one that Efcore supports) SharedDb.

-Run the migrations from the IdentityServer microservice and then MicroserviceSample.
+Run the migrations from the IdentityServer microservice.
 It can be done by the respective Migrations project, by efcore in visual studio or by dotnet-cli.

-Place the IdentityServer.Web.Host and MicroserviceSample.Web.Host projects as the default Visual Studio project and start the project.

 ## DOC
 AspnetBoilerplate documentation (https://aspnetboilerplate.com/Pages/Documents)